Amelanotic melanoma

 Amelanotic melanoma is a type of skin cancer in which the cells do not make any melanin.
 They can be pink, red, purple or of normal skin color, and are therefore difficult to diagnose correctly.
 They can occur anywhere on the body, just as a typical melanoma can.

 Often, amelanotic melanomas are mistaken for benign lesions, including dermatitis, benign neoplastic processes, or a different malignancy such as basal-cell carcinoma or squamous-cell carcinoma.
 A poor prognosis is associated with amelanotic lesions, partially due to the difficulty in achieving a diagnosis; however, metastatic amelanotic melanoma has a worse prognosis than other subtypes.

 Survival after diagnosis of amelanotic melanoma was found in a 2014 seven-year study of 3,000 patients to be poorer than for pigmented melanoma, which was attributed to the more advanced stage at diagnosis due probably to difficulty of diagnosis.
 The study also suggested that amelanotic melanomas might grow faster than pigmented melanomas.

+Signs and symptoms

+Three primary clinical forms of amelanotic melanoma have been proposed: skin-colored dermal plaque with no epidermal alterations, papulonodular form, and erythematous macule along with epidermal changes on skin exposed to the sun.

+58% of cases of amelanotic melanoma are of the papulonodular form, which can mimic pyogenic granuloma or hemangioma and present as an ulcerated nodule or vascular lesion.
+'ABCD' criteria (Asymmetry, Border irregularity, Color variegation, Diameter>6 mm) are rarely seen in non-papulonodular forms of amelanotic melanomas, which can present as erythematous macules or patches, scaly eczema-like, or skin-colored dermal plaques.

+Though not around truly amelanotic melanomas, a faint flush or periphery of the pigment is frequently seen surrounding amelanotic lesions.
+The appearance of amelanotic melanomas can vary; they can be skin-colored, pink, red, or erythematous, with red amelanotic melanomas making up almost 70% of all amelanotic melanomas without melanin.

+Causes

+Risk factors

+Patients with amelanotic melanoma are typically diagnosed later in life—after age 50, in comparison to those with pigmented melanoma.
+However, amelanotic melanoma accounts for about 70% of childhood cases.

+The relationship between amelanotic melanoma and sex is debatable; varying research indicates that the condition is more common in men, women, or neither sex.
+The potential preference for women may stem from the fact that they self-report suspicious skin conditions more frequently than men, while the potential predominance of men may be related to the fact that men expose themselves to more chronic outdoor sun exposure than women.

+The majority of patients with amelanotic melanomas are white, and those with oculocutaneous albinism or type I skin and red hair are more likely to have them.

+According to a population-based study, the likelihood of developing amelanotic melanoma is also increased by freckles, a sun-sensitive phenotype, the absence of nevi on the back, and a history of the disease in the past.